pts/py_ssh_keygen_ed25519/README.txt

 py_ssh_keygen_ed25519 runs on Python 2.4 (with the external hashlib module installed), 2.5, 2.6 and 2.7.
 It doesn't work with Python 3.x.
-All other crypto primitives are built in
+All other crypto primitives are built in.

 Usage for keypair generation (as a replacement for ssh-keygen):